regiregi22/RaspiNail/raspibolt_71_zap.md

 ### Preparation on the Pi

-* Allow connections to the RaspiBolt from your own network (the netmask `/16` restricts access to all computers with an ip address of 192.168.*.*).
+* Allow connections to the RaspiNail from your own network (the netmask `/16` restricts access to all computers with an ip address of 192.168.*.*).
   ```
   $ sudo nano /home/bitcoin/.lnd/lnd.conf
   ```